-Geciken started working in journalism at the PIA Production Company in 2012 and has been active as a news camera operator since, according to his wife Beritan Elyakut’s interview with online newspaper Gazete Duvar.
-PIA produces Kurdish-focused journalistic content including documentaries and shows on news, culture, arts, and political debates, and sells the content to European-based, pro-Kurdish broadcasters, his lawyer, Resul Tamur, told CPJ.
+Geciken started working in journalism at the PIYA Production Company in 2012 and has been active as a news camera operator since, according to his wife Beritan Elyakut’s interview with online newspaper Gazete Duvar.
+PIYA produces Kurdish-focused journalistic content including documentaries and shows on news, culture, arts, and political debates, and sells the content to European-based, pro-Kurdish broadcasters, his lawyer, Resul Tamur, told CPJ.

 Diyarbakır police raided several locations in the city, including journalists’ houses and newsrooms, in the early hours of June 8, 2022, and took into custody 20 journalists and media workers, along with a citizen who was once interviewed by one of the journalists.
 On June 15, 15 of those journalists and one media worker were jailed by a court pending trial, including Geciken.